jonathanstathakis/cms/topics/01_alsace.md

 #### AOC Alsace

-- AOC Alsace.. (continue here ) https://www.vinsalsace.com/en/gouts-et-couleurs/aoc/aoc-alsace/
-- [@vinsalsace_alsaceaoc]
 - introduced in 1962
 - in 2011 the subcategories of Communales and Lieux-dits were introduced.
 - monovarietal or blend (edelzwicker)
 - bottled in “wine of the Rhine” /Flute of Alsace
 - overlooked by INAO

+Sources:

+- [@vinsalsace_alsaceaoc]

 ##### Communale (Villages)

-- 14 communes [@vinsalsace_alsaceaoc]
+- 14 communes
-- AOC Alsace: Bergheim, Blienschwiller, Côtes de Barr, Côte de Rouffach, Coteaux du Haut-Koenigsbourg, Klevener de Heiligenstein, Ottrott, Rodern, Saint-Hippolyte, Scherwiller, Vallée Noble, Val Saint-Grégoire, Wolxheim [@vinsalsace_alsaceaoc]
-- restrictions on varietals planted, vine density, pruning, trellising, grape maturity, yields [@vinsalsace_alsaceaoc]
+- AOC Alsace:
+  - Bergheim
+  - Blienschwiller
+  - Côtes de Barr
+  - Côte de Rouffach
+  - Coteaux du Haut-Koenigsbourg
+  - Klevener de Heiligenstein
+  - Ottrott
+  - Rodern
+  - Saint-Hippolyte
+  - Scherwiller
+  - Vallée Noble
+  - Val Saint-Grégoire
+  - Wolxheim
+- restrictions:
+  - varietals planted
+  - vine density
+  - pruning
+  - trellising
+  - grape maturity
+  - yields

 ##### Lieu dit (Locations)

 - A named vineyard
-- more stringent restrictions than Communales [@vinsalsace_alsaceaoc]
+- more stringent restrictions than Communales
-- label the name of the vineyard alongside the AOC/AOP [@vinsalsace_alsaceaoc]
+- label the name of the vineyard alongside the AOC/AOP

+Sources:

+- [@vinsalsace_alsaceaoc]

-### Styles of wine VT and SGN
+### 06 Styles of wine VT and SGN

 - Vendanges de Tardives and Sélections de Grains Nobles added in 1984
 - imply sweetness but not required
 - apply to both Alsace AOP and Alsace GC AOP wines
 - require the wine to be single-varietal and pass a blind-tasting
 - hand-harvested
--
 - SGN:
   - botrytised
   - favor botrytis character over varietal